 Her campaign was backed financially by an independent expenditure committee funded by GO Public Advocates, a political advocacy group that includes supporters of both district and charter schools, as well as by the Education Matters Political Action Committee, an independent expenditure committee funded by Steve and Susan Chamberlin.

 She told EdSource that she wanted to make connections with students and community members whose backgrounds were similar to hers.

 “I want to make policies that put people of color at the forefront,” she said, adding that she believes the fact that three Latinas were elected is significant.
 “To me, that seems really special.
 I think it’s a step forward and I think it represents people in the community.”

 She planned to resign from her position as a teacher late Tuesday afternoon, a required step so that she could join the board.
 Trustees receive modest monthly stipends of $892.

 The United Teachers of Richmond union did not endorse Hernandez-Jarvis, but union President Demetrio Gonzalez said he looks forward to working with her.
 As a union member she grew during the campaign to understand district issues, he said.
 The union endorsed Cuevas and Lara.

 He said it was “very exciting” to have a more diverse board, which “is going to resemble our community.”

-The board members also include incumbents Mister Phillips, who is African-American, and Tom Panas, who is white and contributed heavily to Block’s campaign, as well as to the GO Public Advocates independent expenditure committee, which supported Hernandez-Jarvis, Cuevas and Block.
+The board members also include incumbents Mister Phillips, who is African-American, and Tom Panas, who is white and contributed heavily to the GO Public Advocates independent expenditure committee, which supported Hernandez-Jarvis, Cuevas and Block.

 Along with Kronenberg, Lara said she plans to create a program to prepare district students who want to go to college to become teachers.
 The hope is they would return to the district to teach.